 You need to demonstrate that there’s a legitimate health need for acquiring a penile vacuum device.

-The first thing a physician does is take the patient’s medical history and perform a physical exam.
+The first thing a physician does is look at the patient’s medical history and perform a physical exam.

 Following the exam, your doctor will also order some of the following tests: